KevinMX/support-matrix/LicheePi4A/ArchLinux/README.md

 ## Test Criteria

-Successful Test: Actual results match the expected results.
+Successful: The actual result matches the expected result.

-Failed Test: Actual results do not match the expected results.
+Failed: The actual result does not match the expected result.

 ## Test Conclusion